Throughout this Website, the male pronoun is used to cover references to both the male and female. No gender preference is intended.

 The District Council Election and By-elections are regulated by the Elections (Corrupt and Illegal Conduct) Ordinance (ECICO) (Cap.
 554).
 The legislation, enforced by the Independent Commission Against Corruption (ICAC), aims to ensure public elections are conducted fairly, openly and honestly, and free from corrupt and illegal conduct.

-To help candidates, election helpers and electors better understand the requirements of the ECICO and avoid any contravention of the legislation due to misunderstanding or inadvertence, the ICAC will launch a series of educational and publicity activities on the theme of "Abide by the Rules Support Clean Elections".
+To help candidates, election helpers and electors better understand the requirements of the ECICO, the ICAC will launch a series of educational and publicity activities on the theme of "Abide by the Rules Support Clean Elections".

 Remarks: The information related to the relevant legal requirements offered in this Website serves as a general reference only.
 Please refer to the original legislation or seek independent legal advice in case of doubt.
 You should also study in detail the related legislations and the guidelines issued by the Electoral Affairs Commission to avoid contravening the electoral laws and regulations.
 The ICAC will accept no liability or responsibility for any loss caused to any person acting or refraining from action in any way as a result of any material contained in this website.